 Just across the Big Bay from downtown San Diego, Coronado Island beckons visitors with its pristine beaches, crystal waters and friendly beach town persona.
 It’s here that the historic Hotel Del Coronado has been luring guests since 1888 and where those with an affinity for the beach, the ocean, fine food and eclectic shops gather to relish in its delightful amenities.

-A wonderful way to appreciate the magnificent views of the island, the Coronado Cruise Bike Tour offers fun and adventure for everyone ages 12 and up.
+A wonderful way to appreciate the magnificent views of Coronado Island, the Coronado Cruise Bike Tour offers fun and adventure for everyone ages 12 and up.
 This 10-mile ride takes you under the Coronado Bridge, past the historic Hotel del Coronado and allows you to see many other picturesque spots.
 The entire tour is along bike friendly, flat terrain making it a relaxing ride.

 Paddle your way beneath the beautiful Coronado Bridge and explore the many sights that make the San Diego Bay so special.
 This unique kayak tour is great for adults, children and families, allowing you to view such popular sites as Petco Park, the Embarcadero, the USS Midway, Naval Station Island, the Silver Strand and more.